marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

         * Leave the rest as default and go to the next page
     + Leave Storage as default and go to the next page
     + In Tags, create a tag with *Key* : Name and *Value* : PrivateEC2-1"
-    + In the security group name the sg as *SG-Private-1* and change the source to 10.100.0.0/24.
+    + In the security group name the sg as *SG-Private-1* and for SSH rule, change the source to 10.100.0.0/24.
 As we only want to ssh to it from our public instances in our public subnet.
     + In the Review and Launch page, click *Launch* and select your KP that you created and stored locally during the Linux course
+       ***If you deleted your key pair, just create a new one and download it.***

 **Create a public instance 1:**